NeueDarshan/simple_ConTeXt/README.md

 This is just a quick example feature making use of the interface JSON files.
-In the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) there is a command called "simpleConTeXt: Browse interface commands"; you can choose an interface (provided one has already been created, see the [interface](#generating-an-interface) section) and then peruse the library of core commands at your leisure.
+In the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) there is a command called "simple_ConTeXt: Browse interface commands"; you can choose an interface (provided one has already been created, see the [interface](#generating-an-interface) section) and then peruse the library of core commands at your leisure.